sourcehut-mirrors/chawan/doc/image.md

 * buffer.images: this enables downloading images, *even if they cannot be displayed*.
 This is the switch you typically need.
 * display.image-mode: sets the inline image display method.
-Defaults to "auto", but may also be set to "sixel" or "kitty" manually.
+Defaults to "auto", but may also be set to "none", "sixel", or "kitty" manually.
   This switch is rarely useful.

-In most cases, all you have to do is to set `buffer.images` to true:
+In general, you only have to set `buffer.images` to true:

 ```toml
 # in ~/.chawan/config.toml (or ~/.config/chawan/config.toml)